-Prerequisites: CIS 242 and CIS 260 and CIS 235 or CIS 240 or CIS 244 or CS 236 or CS 255.
+Prerequisites : CIS 242 and CIS 260 and (CS 235 or CIS 240 or CS 236 or CS 255).

 This course helps students develop a significant software project while combining previously learned software development skills with contemporary technologies.
 Students should work within a team to communicate, plan and implement a software application.
 Proper interviewing and job searching techniques are also explored.
-4 hrs. lecture/wk.